Honeybees on the outside of a hive during a May nectar flow

 Yes.
 As long as colonies remain strong, you can continue planned frame replacement.
 Make changes gradually and avoid removing too much brood or stores in one go.

 First, record what you see.
 Then apply your chosen swarm control method calmly and consistently.
 Having read up and prepared equipment in advance makes this much easier.
+Start with What to Do If You Find Queen Cells if you need a clear next step.

 Keep to a regular inspection schedule, ensure colonies have adequate space, understand a small number of proven swarm control methods and keep clear records of when queen cells were last seen and what actions you took.